HelsNetwork/Python-Search-Engine/README.md

 # Python-Search-Engine

-This my project for the [Final Project of CS50](https://cs50.harvard.edu/x/2022/).
+This is my project for the [Final Project of CS50](https://cs50.harvard.edu/x/2022/).